GovTechSG/adex-ug/User Guide/Dashboard.md

 - Announcements
 - Join team - Create new team, Join team

-Under **Teams** tab, you can view your teams and team details or search your teams.
+Under **Teams** tab, user can view teams and team details or search teams.

-On the left side pane, you can see the following:
+On the left side pane, user can see the following:

 - **Teams I manage**, includes all teams where user role is admin
 - **My teams**, includes other teams where user is a member, if user is admin, user should also a member of the team